joestubbs/coe379l-fa25/docs/unit02/decision_tree_and_random_forrest.rst

 If the cell is taking a long time to run on your machine, you could try hard-coding the ``class_weight`` to the ``{0: 0.1, 1: 0.9}`` value.
 From experimentation, this has seemed to always be optimal and will reduce your search space some.
-(For example, on my computer it reduces the run time from 5 minutes to 3 minutes).
+(For example, on my computer it reduces the run time to around 5 or 6 minutes).

 We can get at the best model found use the ``best_estimator_`` attribute, as before: